astrobytes-edu/astr596-modeling-universe/03-scientific-computing-with-python/01-python-fundamentals/01-python-environment.md

 ## Key Takeaways

-✓ **IPython is your primary astronomical tool**: Use it for testing algorithms, exploring data, and rapid prototyping — not the basic Python REPL
+✓ **IPython is your primary scientific computing tool**: Use it for testing algorithms, exploring data, and rapid prototyping — not the basic Python REPL

 ✓ **Environment problems cause most "broken" analysis code**: When imports fail, check your environment first with `sys.executable` and `conda list`